Scholarships and Awards

 Accelerator Alumni Scholarships

-We offer up to two $8,000 scholarships to be awarded to graduates of Owen’s Accelerator program.
+We offer up to two $5,000 scholarships per academic year to be awarded to graduates of Owen’s Accelerator program.

 Amy Jorgensen Scholarship

 Endowed by the Founder’s Medalist from the Class of 1977, this scholarship is awarded to a woman with outstanding academic credentials.

 This scholarship, established in 2000, honors the longtime support of the Anderson family and their affiliation with the Owen Graduate School of Management.

 This award pays partial tuition to graduates of Vanderbilt University who return to pursue their MBA at Owen.

 This scholarship is awarded to an outstanding marketing student.

 Edna B. Morris and John A. Morris Scholarships

 These endowed scholarships honor early leaders in the investment industry and recognize individuals for academic excellence.

 This scholarship is awarded to a student studying electronic commerce.